-When I moved to Florida after I was married with one child I saw a flyer about a class Brenda Cobb was teaching about green living.
-I went and was hooked on natural healing, green smoothies, growing wheat grass, detoxing, rejuvelac, sprouting, reflexology, essential oils and colon cleansing.
-My time at the Living Foods Institute, and my health and healing journey has forever changed my life.
+One day I saw a flyer about a class Brenda Cobb was teaching about green living and healing your body.
+I went and was hooked on natural healing, green smoothies, growing wheatgrass, detoxing, sprouting, reflexology, essential oils, and colon cleansing.
+My time at the Living Foods Institute and my health and healing journey has forever changed my life.

 One of the many therapies we used was red light therapy.
 It was not very well known about 10 years ago or in the mainstream.
 It is starting to catch on, like other alternative therapies and I want to share it with you.

 3 Types Of Light The Body Uses

 There are three kinds of light that the human body uses and each one of them is used differently.

 - UV light – From sunlight, produces vitamin D

 - Blue Light – Affects our sleep cycles called Circadian Rhythms

 - Red Light & Infrared light – Anti-aging, pain reduction, fat loss, detoxing benefits and healing benefits.

 Infrared light therapy is essentially the same as red light therapy, except infrared energy is invisible, and it penetrates the body deeper than red, reaching deep into soft tissues, muscles, joints, and bone.
 Infrared light therapy is where light therapy gets serious.